-The NFL was knowledgeable of this fact as early as spring 2013 when Kroenke purchased the former horse race track at Hollywood Park in Inglewood.
+The NFL was knowledgeable of this fact as early as the spring of 2013 when Kroenke purchased the former horse race track at Hollywood Park in Inglewood.

 Kevin Demoff Expects the Rams to Stay “Right here in St. Louis.”

-The NFL was knowledgeable of this fact since spring 2013 when Kroenke purchased L.A. land.
+The NFL has been knowledgeable of this fact since the spring of 2013 when Kroenke purchased L.A. land.